 The dependent variable is the log of real sale price.
 Data are restricted to parcels for which we observe more than one transaction during our sample period.
-We further restrict our data to transactions of parcels that either fall within leveed areas or are located within 5 miles of a leveed area boundary, excluding transactions of parcels that are within 0.1 mi on either side of leveed area boundaries (see Section 4 for a discussion).
-We report estimates of Equation 2 using different waterbody bandwidths, k, that define spillover exposed parcels, namely 0.1, 0.2, and 0.3 mi from the nearest waterbody.
-Reported coefficients (α_1, α_2) correspond directly to those in Equation 2 and correspond to the protection and spillover effects of levee construction, respectively.
+We further restrict our data to transactions of parcels that either fall within leveed areas or are located within 5 miles of a leveed area boundary, excluding transactions of parcels that are within 0.1 mi on either side of leveed area boundaries (see Section III for a discussion).
+We report estimates of (2) using different waterbody bandwidths, k, that define spillover exposed parcels, namely 0.1, 0.2, and 0.3 mi from the nearest waterbody.
+Reported coefficients (α_1, α_2) correspond directly to those in (2) and correspond to the protection and spillover effects of levee construction, respectively.
 Standard errors, clustered at the census tract level, are reported in parentheses.
 Signif.
 Codes: : 0.01, : 0.05, : 0.1.

-flood risk spillover exposed parcels.
-We estimate versions of our main estimating equation that define spillover exposed parcels as those properties located within 0.1, 0.2, and 0.3 mi from the nearest waterbody and report the results in columns 1-2, 3-4, and 5-6 of Table 1, respectively.
-For each definition of spillover exposed parcels, we report estimates with and without the levee segment-by-year fixed effect to demonstrate the importance of restricting our identifying variation to within treatment groups over time.
-Given that this fixed effect helps account for potential treatment heterogeneity over time within treated units in our setting with staggered treatment, we prefer our estimates with the levee segment-by-year fixed effect, which are reported in Columns 2, 4, and 6 of Table 1.
+units in our setting with staggered treatment, we prefer our estimates with the levee segment-by-year fixed effect, which are reported in Columns 2, 4, and 6 of Table 1.
 We report standard errors clustered at the census tract level to allow for correlations in the idiosyncratic error terms for all transactions occurring in the same tract over the full sample period.

 Several interesting findings emerge in Table 1.
-We find strong evidence of positive capitalization of protection effects from levee construction: across specifications including segmentby-year fixed effects, we estimate that the protection benefits of levee construction (α_1) range between 2.7 and 2.9% of a homes value, with all estimates statistically significant.
+We find strong evidence of positive capitalization of protection effects from levee construction: across specifications including segment-by-year fixed effects, we estimate that the protection benefits of levee construction (α_1) range between 2.7 and 2.9% of a homes value, with all estimates statistically significant.
 We also find suggestive evidence of negative spillovers to water-adjacent, unprotected homes, with α_2 estimated to be negative across all specifications.
 In the three specifications that include the segment-by-year fixed effect, we estimate modest, statistically-significant negative spillovers; however, the estimates decrease in magnitude as we increase the distance-to-water bandwidth that we use to define spillover exposure.
 This pattern validates our assumption that spillover effects decay with distance to the nearest surface water area.